KitchenAid Logo

 KitchenAid Logo 1919

-The first logo consisted of the brand name, rendered in a black font with large serifs.
+The first logo consisted of the brand name, rendered in black, with large serifs.
 A standout feature of the inscription was the enlarged legs of the letters K and A, which seemed to hug the adjacent letters.

 This design element conveyed the idea of care and support, resonating with the brand name formed by the fusion of two words: “Kitchen” and “Aid.”
-The company owed its name to the wife of one of Hobart’s executives, who, after testing the mixer, stated that it didn’t matter what the product was called as it was the best kitchen helper she had ever encountered.
+The company took its name from the wife of one of Hobart’s executives, who, after testing the mixer, said it didn’t matter what the product was called, as it was the best kitchen helper she had ever encountered.

 Interestingly, the letters involved in the underlining spelled out “Kin A,” portraying mixers as “relative number 1,” a close helper, and a friend.

 The logo, name, and design formed a unified tandem, promoting the product by appealing to women’s emotions.
-The main message of the emblem fully aligned with product advertising, which promised to save time and energy while guaranteeing better quality and a wider variety of dishes.
+The main message of the emblem aligns perfectly with product advertising, which promises to save time and energy while guaranteeing better quality and a wider variety of dishes.

 1937 – 1941